 When will the 2020/21 Season commence?

-MLAC Committee are working hard to commence the season on Saturday 14th November.
+The season will commence on Saturday 14th November.
 Stay tuned to our Facebook site for the latest updates.

 When can I register for the 2020/21 Season?

 How much does it cost?

 Registration fees for the 2020/21 season (track and field, and cross country) have been discounted for this season and are set as follows:

 4 children = $350

 5 children = $430

 Before paying, we do offer a 2-week trail period for new members (see below for details).

 At what age can my child start?